-The Board has direct access to the advice and services of the Company Secretary, Invesco Asset Management Limited (acting under delegated authority from Invesco Fund Managers Limited), which is responsible for ensuring that the Board and Committee procedures are followed and that applicable rules and regulations are complied with.
-The Company Secretary is also responsible to the Board for ensuring timely delivery of information and reports and that the statutory obligations of the Company are met.
-The Company Secretary ensures that all correspondence addressed to the Company, other than spam correspondence, is reported to the Board and dealt with in a timely manner.
-Finally, the Company Secretary is responsible for advising the Board through the Chairman on all governance matters.
+The Board has direct access to the advice and services of the Company Secretary, Invesco Asset Management Limited (acting under delegated authority from Invesco Fund Managers Limited), which is responsible for ensuring that the Board and Committee procedures are followed and that applicable rules and regulations are complied with and for advising the Board through the Chairman on all governance matters.
+The Company Secretary is also responsible to the Board for ensuring timely delivery of information and reports, that the statutory obligations of the Company are met and acts as a contact for shareholders.
+The Company Secretary ensures that all non-spam correspondence addressed to the Company is reported to the Board and dealt with in a timely manner.
+The appointment and ongoing assessment and review of the Company Secretary are matters for the Board as a whole.